skydiver/androidtv-remote-cli/README.md

 2. Run `pnpm start` (or `./build/tvrc` after a build).
 3. When prompted, enter the TV’s IP address.
 The address is saved via [`conf`](https://github.com/sindresorhus/conf) so you only do this once.
 4. The TV will display a pairing code on screen.
 Enter the code in the terminal prompt.
 5. Pairing certificates are stored in your OS-specific config directory (e.g. `~/Library/Preferences/androidtv/settings.json` on macOS, `%APPDATA%/androidtv/settings.json` on Windows, `~/.config/androidtv/settings.json` on Linux).
+Run `tvrc config` any time to print the exact path for your machine.

 Subsequent launches reuse the stored host and certificate, skipping the prompts unless the TV invalidates them.